|

 when a solution of e.g. ammonium vanadate(V), is reduced by a

-zinc/dilute sulphuric acid mixture. do picture
+zinc/dilute sulfuric acid mixture.

 -